 Share information about symptoms and risk factors with your co-workers by providing each one with a symptom card!

 Arrange a workplace "Lunch and Learn" session and a COCA staff member or volunteer can come speak to your group about ovarian cancer symptoms and risk factors.

 In Your Community:

 Put up an awareness poster at your local coffee house or locally owned shop!

 Make symptom cards available at your church or synagogue or put an awareness poster up on the bulletin board.

 Would your club or organization like to have someone come talk about ovarian cancer?
 We have speakers ready, willing and able to do just that!
 Just ask!

-COCA has symptom cards, posters, yard signs, brochures and everything you need to raise awareness in September...and beyond.
+COCA has symptom cards, door hangers, brochures and everything you need to raise awareness in September...and beyond.

 If you want a speaker for your group, please contact Jeanene@Colo-OvarianCancer.org.